-Keskin was sentenced to a total of 7.5 years in prison along with former Özgür Gündem managing editor in two separate trials on 29 March 2018: one on charges of “denigrating Turkishness, the Republic, and the foundation and institutions of the state” and the other of “insulting the president.”
+In two separate trials that concluded on 29 March 2018, Keskin was sentenced to 7.5 years in prison along with former Özgür Gündem managing editor Reyhan Çapan: one on the charge of “denigrating the Turkish nation, the Republic, and the organs and institutions of the state,” under Article 301 of the Turkish Penal Code (TCK) and the other for “insulting the president.”

 Speaking during a press conference on 3 April 2018 at the Human Rights Association (İHD), Keskin said 79 trials against her have been concluded so far and that she has been sentenced to a total of 12.5 years in prison and fined a total amount of TL 456,000 (93,000 euros) in those cases.
 The total amount of the judicial fines upheld was TL 105,000 (21,400 euros).
 Among the 79 trials against Keskin that have been finalized to date, only four have been dismissed, due to either acquittal or the statute of limitations.

 "Özgür Gündem main trial"

 A travel ban against Keskin in the "Özgür Gündem main trial" was lifted by a decision of the Istanbul 23rd High Criminal Court on 10 October 2018, at the end of the 10th hearing in the trial, which began in 2016, when the pro-Kurdish newspaper was closed down by the government.

 Keskin is indicted alongside eight other defendants, including writer Aslı Erdoğan and linguist Necmiye Alpay, both of whom were on the newspaper’s advisory board, as well as the newspaper’s former responsible managing editor İnan Kızılkaya and publisher Kemal Sancılı.